seai-lab/TorchSpatial/README.md

 Table2: The R square of different models on 4 geo-aware image regression datasets in LocBench benchmark.
 Same format as above.
 ![R square](figs/img_reg_eval.png)

+Please refer to our [TorchSpatial paper](https://openreview.net/pdf?id=DERtzUdhkk) for more results.

 The average runtime for BirdSnap, BirdSnap†, NABirds†, and YFCC is within 5 minutes, and 10 to 20 minutes for iNat2017, iNat2018, and fMow.
 The number of training for each model on each dataset is one.
 Same as evaluation.
 All our experiments were conducted on a Ubuntu workstation equipped with 4 NVIDIA RTX A5500 GPUs each of which has 24 GB memory.